Use this talent acquisition performance measurement tool to drive your recruitment improvement plan

 In a recent survey, 47% of businesses reported they had job openings they could not fill.
-From the looks of it, 2023 will usher in more of the same.
+From the looks of it, this year will usher in more of the same labor market trends.
 We hear it from the market every day – the struggle to find top talent is still very real.

-Designing a Powerful Recruitment Talent Scorecard: 9 Must-Have Considerations
+Designing a Powerful Talent Acquisition Scorecard: 9 Must-Have Considerations

 A recruitment scorecard helps you do just that—keep score on important aspects of operations related to talent acquisition.